 Supplemental Table 2.
-Natural and reconditioned consecutive and skip spawners assigned to each management unit (MPG).
-Genetic stock identification (GSI) was determined for fish captured at Lower Granite Dam (LGR) Adult Fish Ladder during their first spawning run.
-Fish were then grouped into the 5 management units (MPGs) listed below.
-Fish that were not assigned a GSI (NG, N = 3) represented 2% of those analyzed.
+Natural and reconditioned consecutive and skip spawners assigned to each major population group (MPG).
+Genetic stock of origin was estimated for fish captured at Lower Granite Dam (LGR) Adult Fish Ladder during their first spawning run.
+Fish were then grouped into the 5 major population (MPGs) listed below.
+Fish that were not successfully genotyped (NG, N = 3) and assigned a genetic stock represented 2% of those analyzed.